-It is easy to see that, if $N\left(\alpha + (1-\alpha)\hat{\delta}\right) > 1$, with $\hat{\delta}$ defined at eq.13, an increase in the contribution rate reduces the overall employment among the elderly - i.e., it leads to more early retirement.
-This is because the (early retirement) effect induced among the low-income individuals is large enough to compensate for the increase in the retirement age of the high-ability types.
-This condition is more likely to hold the larger the share of low-income individuals (as measured by $\hat{\delta}$), the more Beveridgean (α) and the more efficient (N), the system is.
-In fact, all these features characterize the impact of the contribution rate on the retirement decision of the low-income elderly.
-We will return to this crucial condition in the next section when investigating the impact of aging and growth on retirement in a "fair" social security system.
+It is easy to see that, if $N\left(\alpha + (1-\alpha)\widehat{\delta}\right) > 1$, with $\widehat{\delta}$ defined at eq.12, an increase in the contribution rate reduces the overall employment among the elderly - i.e., it leads to more early retirement.
+This is because the (early retirement) effect induced among the low income individuals is large enough to compensate for the increase in the retirement age of the high-ability types.
+This condition is more likely to hold the larger the share of low income individuals (as measured by $\widehat{\delta}$), the more Beveridgean (α) and the more efficient (N), the system is.
+In fact, all these features characterize the impact of the contribution rate on the retirement decision of the low income elderly.
+We will return to this crucial condition in the next section when investigating the impact of labor market conditions, productivity growth and aging on retirement in a "fair" social security system.